fndvit/mds-udg-viz-i-dgpcd-hackathon-24/README.md

 - Understanding of inclusivity in the context of the film industry.

 **📅 Pre-hackathon preparations:**
+Pre-hackathon prep is key to be efficient and effective during the event.
+It involves understanding the theme, organizing the team, brainstorming ideas, and setting up the necessary tools and environment in advance.
+This way you can focus on developing your project rather than dealing with logistical or technical issues.

 - Familiarize with IMDB data and Cornell's Movie Dialog Corpus —including understanding each variables and doing any data cleanup required.
 - Research inclusivity in cinema and review the [helpful tools and resources](#some-helpful-tools-and-resources).
-- Plan your particular tasks and objectives.
+- Plan your particular tasks and objectives, and brainstorm solutions.
+- Research and estimate the time needed to run some of the tasks: if scraping an additional dataset is gonna take 5 hours, do it in advance; If running an image classifier takes 2 weeks, maybe reduce the layers; and so on.
 - Discuss in teams your roles and strategy.
 - Set up communication and project management tools.
 - Set up your computing environment for data analysis and visualization.